Summer 2023: June 19 – July 28

 Students get their M.F.A. in three to five six-week summer sessions.
 You’ll work with visiting professional faculty, artists-in-residence, and guest speakers, developing personal and professional relationships.
 This can lead to reading and production credits before graduation.

-The Playwright’s Lab features two professional certificate training programs that model best practices.
+The Playwright’s Lab features three professional certificate training programs that model best practices.
 These programs focus on the special skills required to work on new plays in production.
 They also pair playwrights with actors and directors in dynamic collaborations.

 Hollins Playwrights get work done